yediong/DCGAN/README.md

 ## 🌟 Overview
 State-of-the-art face generation using **Deep Convolutional Generative Adversarial Networks (DCGAN)** trained on the CelebA dataset containing **202,599 celebrity face images**.

-> 💡 *This was a time-constrained freelance project completed in just 1 hour, achieving impressive results under pressure!*
+> 💡 *This was a time-constrained freelance project completed in just 1 hour. *

 ---